- Knowing its audience is now predominantly watching online video, Maybelline Philippines went 100% digital for a new campaign.

-“Understanding how our consumers were digesting our content through the MOAT analysis was an eye-opening experience for our entire team,” said Sandy Tiu, senior product manager for Maybelline Philippines.
+“Understanding how our consumers were digesting our content was an eye-opening experience for our entire team,” said Sandy Tiu, senior product manager for Maybelline Philippines.

 “We realized that in the past, we were putting way too much focus on reaching as many people as possible and weren’t considering what really delivers our brand message and drives sales: attention and engagement.
 Now we're tracking every single campaign and monitoring what each platform provides in terms of viewability extremely closely.
 It’s about putting the right content in the right channel for us.”